NikLeberg/container_builder/quartus-prime/README.md

 ```shell
 docker run -e DISPLAY ghcr.io/nikleberg/quartus-prime
 ```
 If you are running in _WSL2_ see this [blog post](https://aalonso.dev/blog/how-to-use-gui-apps-in-wsl2-forwarding-x-server-cdj) on how to setup `VcXsrc` as X11 Server on the Windows Host.
+This allows you to access the X11 server from WSL.
+To further forward this to the docker container you can use the following argument when starting the container: `-e DISPLAY=host.docker.internal:0.0`.
+This special host name only works when the docker host is the _Docker Desktop for Windows_ application.

 ### Questasim License
 Since v21.1 of Quartus, ModelSim was replaced by QuestaSim.
 It requires a valid license that can be obtained from [intel](https://licensing.intel.com/).
 For ease of use a valid license is already included.
 But it is bound to a specific NIC id e.g. MAC address `00:ab:ab:ab:ab:ab`.
 Depending on where you want to use the container you have to set the MAC address differently: